310mc/https-310mc.github.io-tl/source/_posts/feature_scout/manly_back.md

 {% img /img/es/idolstory/manlyback/3.jpg %}

 {% bubble Tetora %}
 Ossu!
 I expect nothing less from a shop recommended by you, Narukami-senpai.
-They had a lot of great, cool styles!
+They had a lotta great, cool styles!

 I’ll check it out again sometime.
 Thank you so much!
 {% endbubble %}